Low Carb Diet: A Beginner’s Guide

 Carbs can be a great source of fuel, but eating too many carbs—especially simple and refined carbs that are digested rapidly—can cause major blood sugar spikes.
 Table sugar is a simple refined carb, while white flour is a complex refined carb, but even complex refined carbs are digested quickly because there are fewer nutrients for the body to digest.
 Complex and natural carbs digest more slowly and release glucose into the system over time, so they’re less likely to cause major blood sugar spikes.
 Even though fruit contains the simple natural carb fructose, while veggies and whole grains are complex natural carbs, all of these foods contain more fiber and nutrients that slow down the digestion process.

-How Low Carb Diets Work: Blood Sugar & Insulin Response
+How a Low Carb Diet Works: Blood Sugar & Insulin Response

 Image credit: M. Steckel